Yomguithereal/obliterator/README.md

 # Obliterator

-Obliterator is a dead simple JavaScript/TypeScript library providing miscellaneous higher-order iterator functions such as combining two or more iterators into a single one.
+Obliterator is a dead simple JavaScript/TypeScript library providing miscellaneous higher-order iterator/iterable functions such as combining two or more iterators into a single one.

+Note that when possible, `obliterator` also consider sequences such as arrays, strings etc. as valid iterables (although they are not proper ES6 iterables values), for convenience.

 # Installation